Jump to section:

 Collector’s coins are popular with a wide variety of investors as they offer numismatic value as well as just their material value.
 If you have access to expert advice, or even if you have sufficient knowledge in this area yourself, then historic collectors’ coins can provide excellent returns.

 Gold bullion coins are usually issued by countries or commercial businesses.
-Popular examples include the Britannia, the South African Krugerrand and the American gold eagle.
+Popular examples include the Britannia, the Sovereign, the South African Krugerrand and the American gold eagle.
 These coins are generally for investment purposes only and are priced based on the weight and purity of the gold content that’s been used.

 You can buy them in weights of one gram, one ounce, ten ounces, and one kilo.
 They typically have a purity rating of 999.9.

 Gold ETFs have been around for less than 15 years, however, since the launch of the very first gold ETF back in 2004 they have become one of the most popular forms of gold investment, allowing investors to profit from changes in the price of gold without having to own any physical gold themselves.